-The LECOM Police and Security Service Unit is responsible for the provision of law enforcement and security for LECOM.
+The LECOM Police and Security Service Unit is responsible for the provision of law enforcement and/or security for LECOM in Erie, PA and Bradenton, FL.
 Its mission is to provide a safe and secure environment for the students, visitors, faculty, and staff of LECOM.
-The LECOM Police and Security Service Unit ensures that the community and facilities remain secure through professional, proactive, and quality prevention, suppression, and investigation of criminal activity or unsafe physical, operational, or environmental conditions on the campuses and properties under the control of LECOM.
+The service unit ensures that the community and facilities remain secure through professional, proactive, and quality prevention, suppression, and investigation of criminal activity or unsafe physical, operational, or environmental conditions on the campuses and properties under the control of LECOM.
 Campus security is provided twenty-four hours a day, seven days a week at LECOM controlled facilities.